Tara expedition: Tara Mediterranean

 Tara Mediterranean was the next expedition that took place over seven months in 2014.
 It traversed the entire Mediterranean Sea with the goal better understanding the sources, transport, distribution and characteristics of surface floating plastic.
 One of the major discoveries was that of the 2000 samples taken on the cruise at 300 different sites, all of the samples contained plastic fragments.

 Tara Pacific

 Tara Pacific began in May 2016.
-During this latest voyage Tara is studying coral reefs and plastic pollution.
+During this latest voyage Tara studied coral reefs and plastic pollution.

+Tara Microbiomes

+Between 2020 and 2023, Tara traveled the South Atlantic, along the coasts of South America and West Africa, and as far as Antarctica, to study the ocean microbiome and its interactions with the climate and pollution.
+The Microbiome Mission has been endorsed by the UNESCO Oceanographic Commission for contributing to the UN Decade of Ocean Science for Sustainable Development.